chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-database-plugin-4.5.markdown

 You can include dependencies with SQL scripts.
 Dependencies are included in the package using sub-folders.
 Sub-folders that have the same name as the script (without the file extension) are uploaded to the target machine with the scripts in the sub-folder.
 The main script can then execute the dependent scripts in the same connection.

 Common dependencies that are placed in a sub-folder called `common` are available to all scripts.
-The name of the folder can be changed by changing the `sql.SqlScripts.commonScriptFolderName` setting in the `deployit-defaults.properties` file, or by using a type modification.

 For example, this is a ZIP file containing Oracle scripts: